 Civil Society and Regional Leaders Launch Roadmap and Pact for a Just Energy Transition in the MENA

-● The announced Polluters Pay Pact ask to hold fossil fuel corporations responsible and fund a just energy transition through new taxes and fines
+-The announced Polluter Pays Pact asks to hold fossil fuel corporations responsible and fund a just energy transition through new taxes and fines

 In a landmark step for climate and energy justice, Greenpeace Middle East and North Africa (MENA), the Resource Justice Network (RJN) MENA, and The Regional Competence Center for Energy and Climate Justice MENA at Friedrich Ebert Stiftung (FES), came together in a high-level meeting in Amman to chart collective strategies for phasing out of fossil fuels while protecting communities, workers, and vulnerable groups.
 The meeting ‘Toward a Just Energy Future’ put forth a Regional Roadmap for a Just Energy Transition, and launched the Polluter Pays Pact, a collaborative effort that calls on polluters to take responsibility for climate damages.